JordanAnthonyKing/japanese/learn-japanese-in-y-minutes.md

 > わたしは日本人だ - <del>I am Japanese</del>

-Referring back to the core sentence[1.1](#org8678cd0) we can see that the が-marked noun so we don&rsquo;t actually know who or what the subject is.
+Referring back to the core sentence<sup><a id="fnr.13" class="footref" href="#fn.13">13</a></sup> we can see that the が-marked noun so we don&rsquo;t actually know who or what the subject is.
 One may ask *&rsquo;well why don&rsquo;t we just treat the は particle as if it is marking the subject&rsquo;*.
 In this example it is obvious that the topic marked by は is the same as the subject marked by が, but there are many more cases where this is not true, leading to much confusion down the road.
 Let&rsquo;s look at a similar sentence.
 You are at a restaurant, the waitress is asking what you would like:

 > わたしはうなぎだ - <del>I am an eel</del>